Gluten-Free Miso Ramen with Sesame Mushrooms

 This ramen dish is probably one of the most effortless noodle recipes, and I promise you the flavours are anything but simple.
 The Asian inspired dish is for one of those times when you are craving comfort food and still want to keep it on a light note.

-A perfect summer gluten-free ramen noodle dish.
+A perfect gluten-free summer ramen noodle dish.

-However, there is more to this gluten-free ramen dish than just noodles.
-For the mushrooms, they are roasted, buttery and coated with sesame seeds.
 To make the sesame mushrooms is so simple…Toss mushrooms slices with melted butter, sesame oil, sesame seeds and a pinch of black pepper.
 Then quickly roast under a broiler.
 The mushrooms are so delicious, and they taste almost like chicken.

-While the mushrooms are roasting, prepare the ramen noodles.
-The gluten-free noodles are boiled for about 3 minutes, that is all it takes—one of the reasons I love using ramen noodles.
-Meanwhile, prepare the sauce and veggies.
 Using a large saucepan or a wok, the snow peas are quickly stir-fried with a little butter, green onions, sesame oil, garlic, green onions and ginger.
 This doesn’t take more than three minutes.
 You want to keep the snow peas crispy.
-To finish the sauce stir in miso paste, hot water and tamari sauce…done!

 Now that the sauce and the veggies are ready add the ramen noodles with the sesame mushrooms and toss to combine.
 This dish is too easy for words 🙂 It’s a bowl of gluten-free noodles you will make time and time again.